 Love & Monsters by Russell T Davies, directed by Dan Zeff

 Elton Pope encountered the Doctor as a small boy, and has been looking for him ever since.
-As an adult, Elton befriends other like-minded individuals, and the result is the formation of a group called LINDA -- ostensibly an investigatory organisation, but really just a small social club.
-All that changes, though, when LINDA gains a new member in the form of the enigmatic Victor Kennedy, a man who has his own motives for tracking down the Doctor.
+As an adult, Elton comes across a blog about the Doctor written by a woman named Ursula.
+She helps Elton connect with other individuals who have an interest in the Doctor, and the result is the formation of a group called LINDA -- ostensibly an investigatory organisation, but really just a small social club.
+All that changes, though, when LINDA gains a new member in the form of the enigmatic Victor Kennedy.
+He ruthlessly sets LINDA the task of ensnaring the Doctor: a plan which soon brings Jackie Tyler into Elton's life.

 Fear Her